Alex Sidorenko AvatarAlex Sidorenko

 In normal rendering, React does not care whether "props changed" - it will render child components unconditionally just because the parent rendered!

-To illustrate this point further, let’s add a state to every component and track the behavior.
+To illustrate this point further, let's add state to every component and track the behavior.

 When the state of A changes, A renders because of the state update, B renders because A rendered, and C renders because B rendered.